mortencombat/stretchable/README.md

 ## Testing

 Install test dependencies and invoke `pytest`.
 Note that there are more than 700 tests, the majority of which are run using Selenium with the Chrome WebDriver, and the complete test suite can take 10+ minutes to complete.
 Use `pytest --lf` to only run the last-failed tests.

+NOTE: Currently there are ~45 tests (out of 700+) which are failing.
+Naturally, the aim is to reduce the number of failing tests, see #43.

 ## License